linkerd/website/README.md

     brew install hugo
     ```

-1. Build site and run Hugo in development mode:
+1. From the root `/website` directory, build site and run Hugo in development mode:

     ```bash
-    hugo server
+    hugo serve -s linkerd.io
     ```

-1. In a separate tab, run checks on any changes you make:
+1. Also in the root directory, run checks on any changes you make:

     ```bash
     make check lint